 OAS Benefits Calculator

-Estimate your Old Age Security pension including partial OAS and clawback (recovery tax).
+Estimate your Old Age Security pension including partial OAS, clawback (recovery tax), and the deferral premium for starting at 66–70.

 2026 Tax YearData stays on your deviceUpdated Apr 1, 2026